CoreyJay44/Cyber-Security-Project1/README.md

 ansible-playbook metricbeat-playbook.yml
 ```

 - Then, run: `curl http://10.0.0.8:5601`.
-This is the address of Kibana.
+(You can also use the loadbalancer's public IP address) This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_